Child Neurology Residency

 The second year of training (PGY-4) complements the clinical experience of the first year by providing instruction and experience in pediatric neuroscience.
 The year consists of rotations through neuropathology, neurophysiology, and specialty clinics.

 During the third year (PGY-5), the resident completes clinical training.
 The year consists of additional rotations in their areas of interest and specialty clinics.
 The PGY-5 resident assumes additional mentoring responsibilities to the PGY-3s and PGY-4s as well as rotators/medical students coming through our program.

 All three years include experiences / exposure to Pain Management, Neuro-Immunology, Neuro-Oncology, Stroke / Neurovascular, Clinical and Movement Disorders, Neuromuscular Disorders, Cognitive Disorders / Dementia, Clinical Neurophysiology / Epilepsy, Neuro-Rehabilitation, Neuropathology, Neuro-Oncology, Neuro-Otology, Neuro-Developmental Disorders, Neuro-Intensive Care Unit, Psychiatric Disorders and Sleep Disorders.

 One of the many strengths of this program is the availability of a large diverse patient population.
 Our location in a multi-cultural area gives residents the opportunity to work with various ethnic groups including Native American and Hispanic populations.
 Our curriculum is broad-based, preparing pediatric neurologists for careers in both neurology and its subspecialties.
 Each year, many of our graduates enter prestigious fellowship programs, while others pursue careers in academic or general child neurology.

-Graduate Medical Education Program Administrator, Child Neurology Residency Program
+Residency Coordinator, Child Neurology Residency Program

 Phoenix Children's Hospital